Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Background

 A cycle in a hypergraph is a collection of edges such that every vertex has an even degree with respect to these edges.
 A rank-2 cycle involves only rank-2 edges.
 A hypercycle involves both rank-2 edges and hyperedges (rank-3 edges).
 To every cycle $\sigma$ we can associate a operator as follows.

 The importance of these operators is that they are precisely the operators in $C(\mathcal{G})$, the centralizer of $\mathcal{G}$.
 A generating set for $C(\mathcal{G})$ can be given by considering all the cycles.
-Cycles of trivial homology generate the stabilizer of the TSCC while cycles of nontrivial homology give rise to the logical operators of the TSCC.
-Fig.~\ref{Fig:lattice+stab} shows cycles of trivial homology which correspond to stabilizers while Fig.~\ref{fig:TSCC-logical} shows cycles of nontrivial homology which correspond to the (bare) logical operators on TSCC defined on the hypergraph derived from the square octagon lattice.
+Cycles of trivial homology generate the stabilizer of the TSCC, as shown in Fig.~\ref{Fig:lattice+stab}.
+Cycles of nontrivial homology give rise to the logical operators of the TSCC.

 For every face $f \in \mathsf{F}$, we associate two independent cycles: \begin{compactenum}[i)] \item A rank-2 cycle denoted $\sigma_1^f$.
 This is formed by the rank-2 edges in the boundary of $f$. \item A hypercycle denoted $\sigma_2^f$.
 This is formed by the rank-2 as well as rank-3 edges in the boundary of $f$. \end{compactenum} (A dependent hypercycle can be generated by $\sigma_1^f$ and $\sigma_2^f$.)
 The hypercycle $\sigma_2^f$ is chosen so that the edges corresponding to the $XX$ type gauge operators in the boundary of $f$ are chosen to be in the hypercycle, see Fig.~\ref{Fig:lattice+stab}.
 Cycles of trivial homology correspond to stabilizer generators of the subsystem code.
 We denote the stabilizer from rank-2 cycles as $W_1^f$ and the stabilizer from the hypercycle as $W_2^f$.